kenzaxtazi/agri-risk/README.md

 It includes scripts that recreate steps detailed in the report.

+## General Notes
+The code in this repo is very heavy computationally- RAM, Disk and time taken.
+It is very unlikely to get this working on a personal computer and will require cloud services such as Google Colab.

 ## Notebooks and Files
 In an effort to make this code as simple to understand as possible, the code is in multiple different scripts that each have a specific function as follows: